gilbertdyer2/UnityDrawingRecognition/README.md

 *Array representation of this HorizontalMap: {1, 2, 2, 2, 2, 2, 2, 2, 2}*

-In short, this representation simplifies the drawing into lines, then flattens it into a 1D representation of the distribution of points along the horizontal axis.
-This approach is especially effective for common characters and shapes, as most of these can be easily simplified down into lines and curves.
+This approach is especially effective for common characters and shapes, as most of these can be easily simplified into down lines and curves.

-To calculate a HorizontalMap comparison score, we take two characters' HorizontalMap arrays, and compare their values at every index.
-If the values at an index are not equal, we increment total error score by '(1 / total # of slices)', effectively the percentage of the drawing that index represents.
-To ensure off-center drawings are taken into account, we also offset one of the array's indices by 1 to the left or right and compare again, repeating this n times to the left and n times to the right.
-After these comparisons, we use the lowest error score out of the initial and offset calculations as our final comparison score.
+To calculate a HorizontalMap comparison score, we compare two HorizontalMap arrays at every index.
+If the values of the arrays at an index are not equal, we increment the total error score by '(1 / total # of slices)', effectively the percentage of the drawing that index represents.

+To ensure off-center drawings are taken into account, we also offset one of the array's indices to the right or left and compare again, repeating this n times to the left and n times to the right.
+After this, we take the lowest error out of all the comparisons as our final score.
 ##
 ### The VerticalMap

+The VerticalMap is conceptually identical to the HorizontalMap, the only difference being that it simplifies the drawing into vertical lines as opposed to horizontal.

+**Strategy:**
 1. Obtain the points of the drawing and their drawn order
 2. Starting from the first point, start a line segment, ending it and and beginning a new one whenever the trend of the points in the y direction changes
 3. Divide the drawing into (n * n) horizontal slices of equal area